DasunNethsara-04/cs50/Week 1/README.md

 ## Problem Sets

-1. In a file called hello.c, in a folder called me, implement a program in C that prompts the user for their name and then says hello to that user.
+1. In a file called `hello.c`, in a folder called `me`, implement a program in C that prompts the user for their name and then says hello to that user.
 For instance, if the user’s name is Adele, your program should print hello, Adele\n!

-2. In a file called mario.c in a folder called mario-less, implement a program in C that recreates that pyramid, using hashes (#) for bricks, as in the below:
+2. In a file called `mario.c` in a folder called `mario-less`, implement a program in C that recreates that pyramid, using hashes (#) for bricks, as in the below:

 ```bash
        #